JNSlevin/ITTsGhostwriter/README.md

 This was done to prevent accidental spamming of new members (if 27 people in a guild have this addon and have the welcome mail enabled the newcomer might get 27 mails).

 Ghostwriter will search the notes of guildmembers for its permission pattern.
-The notes being one of the only 3 ways to exchange information in real time with other members (the other 2 being the MotD and about-us).
+The notes being one of the only 3 ways to exchange information in real time with other members and their addons (the other 2 being the MotD and about-us).
 So theoretically people who can change their notes could change the permissions.
 If you do not want that, change the guildpermissions for editing notes!